klg71/soulerCoasterTutorial/Readme.md

 - [texture.png](/resources/texture.png)

 If you don't want to implement the SoulerCoaster on your own, you can use this Unity package.
-It contains a sophisticated mesh generator, several geometric path generators, and the needed shaders.
+It contains a sophisticated mesh generator, several geometric path generators, the needed shaders, and some example textures.

-You can find it on Artstation:

-I also plan to release it in the Unity Assetstore.
+You can find it in the Unity AssetStore: https://assetstore.unity.com/packages/vfx/soulercaster-generator-275055
-Sadly, the reviewing of a package can be measured in months so it will take some time till it is live there.